jkruzan/cluster-vis/README.md

 - `conda`

 Create a virtual environment for this project with `conda env create -f env.yml`.
+Activate the virtual environment with `conda activate cvis`.

 Start the server by navigating to the `clustervis/` directory containing `manage.py` and run `python manage.py runserver`.